 The ROS 2 Perception Node accelerated application implements a subset of image_pipeline, which is one of the most popular packages in the ROS 2 ecosystem and a core piece of the ROS perception stack.
 It creates a simple computational graph consisting of two hardware accelerated nodes, resize & rectify, and leverages KRS framework for tracing and benchmarking.
-Get notified about the availability of this accelerated application.

 No, the app does not require any experience in FPGA design.